RetroSwimAU/TeradriveCode/README.md

       * PC address `CE00:1A5A`
   * This is how I access the PSG memory location for my demo.
     * The calculations are easier though, because the PSG address is `$C00011`.
 All the middle bits are 0's :D
+    * The playback of the Master System music is, well, barbaric.
+The file is read a byte at a time, sending the PSG commands as it finds them, ignoring any wait/delay commands, as fast as it can.
+The fact I update the file position on the screen just happens to make it play sorta-kinda the right speed.

 ## MD PSG playback from PC side
 Should just need to clone and `wmake` in this directory.